Leading People for Growth and Well-Being

 Mats' research focuses on international HRM, HRM (with increasingly clear links to strategy in contemporary organizations), leadership and organizational behavior.
 He has worked extensively in the broad area of international management with a focus on international human resource management (IHRM).
 However, Mats' primary area of interest and expertise remains in HRM theory and organizational behavior, where a big part of his work-in-progress also lies.
 An important part of this research focuses on issues such as work intensification and employee well-being.
 In addition, but very much related to this, recently Mats has increasingly delved into the area of leadership, and the interaction and relative importance of leadership and HRM, an exciting and astonishingly untouched area of research.
 He also works on both cross-cultural and indigenous research with a specific focus on Russia.

-Mats is currently Principal investigator of the Hanken-based research party of a consortium project (together with Aalto Business School and Vaasa University) financed by the Academy of Finland: Influence without authority: Examining the agency and actions of Human Resource professionals.
+Mats has been Principal investigator of the Hanken-based research part of a consortium project (together with Aalto Business School and Vaasa University) financed by the Academy of Finland: Influence without authority: Examining the agency and actions of Human Resource professionals.

 He is also very much engaged with the research-output phase based on an extensive database collected within a project financed by the Wallenberg foundation: Beyond single explanations in management studies - The interactive impact of the HRM process, leadership and job demands on psychological contract fulfillment, work engagement, well-being and turnover intentions among Russian and Finnish employees.